-PHYSICAL EDUCATIONLevel 2.09 CreditTEACHING ASSISTANTper quarterDepartmentApprovalRequired-Grade12StudentsOnlyInitialregistration PECLUSTER: Career and Life SkillsCluster
+PHYSICAL EDUCATIONGrade 12Level 2.09 CreditTEACHING ASSISTANTper quarterDepartment Approval Required - all seniors register for PE initiallyCLUSTER: Career and Life Skills

 Advanced physical education students may apply to be a physical education assistant.
 Students selected will be assigned a PE class in a lower grade where he/she will assist the PE teacher with the organization of the class.
 Student assistants will help lead fitness activities and help with skills.
 Maximum enrollment is 14 students.
 If necessary, students will be chosen by recommendations and applications.
 Students will sign up for this internship in September.
 They should choose Physical Education registration.